Tampa, Florida: Mass transit

+From the early 1900s until the late 1940s Tampa had an extensive streetcar line system that serviced the city.
+In 1926, the 53 mile long Tampa Electric streetcar system carried almost 24 million passengers.
+The streetcar system had at least 13 different connected lines, maps shown here & here.
+With each line running anywhere from every 10 to 30 minutes, from around 5 am till midnight.
+It was shut down after World War Two, with the city tearing up most of the installed tracks.
+The last cars were removed from service some time between 1946 and 1949.

 Public mass transit in Tampa is operated by the Hillsborough Area Regional Transit Authority (HART), and includes public bus as well as a streetcar line.
 The HART bus system's main hub is the Marion Transit Center in Downtown Tampa, serving nearly 30 local and express routes.
 HART also operates a rapid-transit bus system called MetroRapid that runs between Downtown and the University of South Florida.

 The TECO Line Streetcar provides electric streetcar service along eleven stations on a 2.7 mi route, connecting Ybor City, the Channel District, the Tampa Convention Center, and downtown Tampa.
 The TECO Line fleet features varnished wood interiors reminiscent of late 19th and mid-20th century streetcars.

 Limited transportation by privately operated "Neighborhood Electric Vehicles" (NEV) is available, primarily in Downtown Tampa and Ybor City.
 Water taxis are available on a charter basis for tours along the downtown waterfront and the Hillsborough River.
+The Cross-Bay ferry runs, at a fee, from downtown Tampa to St. Pete.

 The Tampa Bay Area Regional Transportation Authority (TBARTA) develops bus, light rail, and other transportation options for the seven-county Tampa Bay area.

 Healthcare

-Tampa and its surrounding suburbs are host to over 20 hospitals, four trauma centers, and multiple Cancer treatment centers.
-Tampa is also home to many health research institutions.
-The major hospitals in Tampa include Tampa General Hospital, St. Joseph's Children's & Women's Hospital, James A. Haley Veterans Hospital, H. Lee Moffitt Cancer Center & Research Institute, and the Pepin Heart Institute at Advent Health Hospital.
-Shriners Hospitals for Children is based in Tampa.
-Turning Point of Tampa founded in 1987 addresses behavioral health.
-USF's Byrd Alzheimer's Institute is both a prominent research facility and Alzheimer's patient care center in Tampa.
-Along with human health care, there are hundreds of animal medical centers including a Humane Society of America.
+There are ten hospitals in Tampa, they are Tampa General Hospital, AdventHealth Tampa, H. Lee Moffitt Cancer Center & Research Institute, HCA Florida South Tampa Hospital, HCA Florida West Tampa, James A. Haley Veterans' Hospital, Kindred Hospital Central Tampa, St. Joseph's Hospital, St. Joseph's Children's Hospital, and St. Joseph's Women's Hospital.

+Shriners Hospitals for Children has its headquarters in the city.
+It formerly operated Tampa Shriners Hospital on the campus of University of South Florida, which it downgraded to an outpatient clinic in August 2019.
+The facility closed on April 1, 2022.